 Here you can read about the program and get all of the information you may need.

-If you are interested in an agricultural training stay in Denmark, you must apply through our cooperation partner in your home country, they will provide you with an application form.
-You can find a list of our cooperation partners here.
-Please note that only applications received through our cooperation partners will be accepted.
-If we have not established cooperation with a partner in you country, a training stay through our office is not possible, as individual applications are not taken into consideration.
+If you are interested in an agricultural training stay in Denmark, you must apply through our partner organizations in your home country; they will provide you with an application form.
+You can find a list of our partner organizations here.
+Please note that only applications received through our partner organizations will be accepted.
+If we do not have a partner organizations in you country, a training stay through our office is not possible, as individual applications are not taken into consideration.

 It is important that you specify what you wish to work with.
 In order to get a placement in Denmark you need to have experience within your requested field of work.
 After we have received your full application from our partner, we will try to match your qualifications with a host.

 When we have found a placement, you will need to fill in a part of the visa application and go to the Embassy to apply for a working visa.

 Once you have been granted a working visa for Denmark, you need to make travel arrangements.
 When you arrive in Copenhagen you will have a meeting with us at Travel to Farm, where we will provide you with additional information regarding contracts, tax payment, cultural adjustment etc. After your meeting we will arrange travel by train to your host.
 You will have to pay for this yourself.

 Arriving at your host, lodging will be provided at a fixed cost of DKK 1000, including electricity and heating.
 Depending on your host, you will either have to cook your own meals, or some meals will be provided.

 The first month is a probation period, during which the trainee, as well as the host, can cancel the employment agreement with two weeks notice.
 After the probation period the contract can be cancelled from both sides with one month's notice to end the last day in the following month.